211 34 Malmö

-At the same time a lot of B2B companies are struggling with outdated ERP systems, economy and fulfilment systems, that do not support the level of automatization and personalisation that a good e-commerce experience demands today.
+At the same time a lot of B2B companies are struggling with outdated ERP systems, economy and fulfillment systems, that do not support the level of automatization and personalization that a good e-commerce experience demands today.

 Never the less, it is clear, that if you as a B2B partner do not choose e-commerce, you will miss out on significant market shares in the future.

 Another important e-commerce trend – or event – that will be a reality in Scandinavia, maybe already in 2018, is Amazon’s market entry.
 The whole digital market has learned from Amazon who already, several years ago, started setting market leading standards for effective buying experiences and best practices within strong User experience and fulfilment processes.
 Without a doubt, Amazon has defined important parts of today’s best practises within B2C commerce best practises

 But will Amazon’s introduction to the Nordic market also affect B2B businesses’ e-commerce strategies?
 The answer is – most definitely!
 Amazon already has a B2B portal – Amazon Business, developed to handle B2B sales processes, ready to launch.